Ageing & Sleep

 Why does sleep change as we age?

+Common and intrinsic age-related changes to sleep.
 After middle age, our body clock gradually changes (see Body Clock).
-As we get older, the hormones that help us sleep are released earlier in the day.
-Some older adults may feel sleepy earlier than they used to and they make wake up in the early hours of the morning (see Advanced Sleep Phase Disorder).
-Melatonin is a hormone that is produced naturally in the body at night which promotes sleep.
-Older people make less melatonin so they may find it difficult to get off to sleep.
-Other factors may interfere with sleep and cause awakenings during the night.
-These include hot flushes in postmenopausal women (see Menopause and Sleep) and the need to go to the toilet during the night.
-Pain may make it difficult to stay in one position for the whole night.
-Also, after retirement, many people find it convenient to take a short nap during the day, which can reduce the need for sleep at night.
+As we age, the hormones that help us sleep are released earlier in the day.
+As a result, some older adults may feel sleepy earlier than they used to and wake up in the early hours of the morning (see Advanced Sleep Phase Disorder).
+Melatonin is a hormone that is produced naturally in the body at night that promotes sleep.
+Older people make less melatonin so they may take longer to fall asleep.

-Many conditions can make it harder to sleep.
-Some that are common in older people are arthritis, osteoporosis, Parkinson’s, incontinence (see Nocturia), indigestion, heart disease and lung diseases such as asthma or COPD.
+Change in sleep due to health or stress.
+Many health conditions can make it harder to sleep.
+Some that are common in older people are arthritis, osteoporosis, Parkinson’s, incontinence (see Nocturia), indigestion, heart disease, and lung diseases such as asthma or COPD.
 The drugs used to treat these conditions may also interfere with sleep.
-Anxiety and depression can both interfere with getting off to sleep as well as cause wakefulness during the night.
-Dementia or Alzheimer’s disease can make sleep worse (see Dementia and Sleep).
+Anxiety and depression can both interfere with getting off to sleep and cause wakefulness during the night.
+Dementia or Alzheimer’s disease can make sleep worse (see Dementia and Sleep) and poor sleep is a risk-factor for dementia.
 Two-thirds of nursing home residents have problems with their sleep.
-Sleep problems tend to increase when there is not enough exercise or interesting activities during the day or people go to bed too early.

 What can I do to improve my sleep?

-There are many simple things that can be done to improve sleep.
-The most important is to keep regular sleep hours.
-Try to go to bed at about the same time every night and get out of bed about the same time every morning.
-An alarm clock can help with this.
-Avoid sleeping in, even if you have had a poor night’s sleep and still feel tired.
-Don’t go to bed too early and aim to only spend the time in bed that you actually need for sleep (e.g., 8 hours).
-If you happen to wake early, think about getting out of bed and starting your day.
+If you happen to wake early and can’t get back to sleep, think about getting out of bed and starting your day.
 Regular sleep habits strengthen your Body Clock’s sleep-wake rhythm.
 Exposure to sunlight during the morning and late afternoon also help your body clock.
 Exercise during the day will help you to feel sleepier at night.
 See Sleep Hygiene: Good Sleep Habits.
-Take care with naps.
-An afternoon nap may help your energy levels but may also interfere with sleeping at night.
+Take care with naps: an afternoon nap may help your energy levels but may also interfere with sleeping at night.
 Naps can be a problem if they are late in the afternoon or last longer than 15-20 minutes.
-The best approach is to experiment to find what works best.
-It is important to remember that sleep needs and sleep patterns change with age and different circumstances.

 Where and when should you seek help?